k-rene/Visual-Media-Tracker/README.md

-# Kae-Rene's Personal Project: FIrst World Problems
+# Kae-Rene's Personal Project: First World Problems
 ## A Visual Media Tracker for Disaster Children

 **First World Problems** is a movie and TV show tracker.
 It's primary purpose is to **allow individuals with